devtron-labs/devtron/docs/setup/install/installation-configuration.md

 ## Configure Resources
 Devtron provides ways to control how much `memory` or `CPU` can be allocated to each Devtron microservice.
 You can adjust the resources that are allocated to these microservices based on your requirements.
 The resource configurations are available in following sizes:

-### Small

-To configure the small resources (e.g. to manage less than 10 apps on Devtron ) based on the requirements, append the Devtron installation command with  `-f https://raw.githubusercontent.com/devtron-labs/devtron/main/charts/devtron/resources-small.yaml`.
+**`Small`**: To configure the small resources (e.g. to manage less than 10 apps on Devtron ) based on the requirements, append the Devtron installation command with  `-f https://raw.githubusercontent.com/devtron-labs/devtron/main/charts/devtron/resources-small.yaml`.

 ## Configure Overrides